VIVEKREDDYGOLLALA/Pager/readme-md.md

 #### Parameters:

-- `--doc_type`: Type of document to extract from Shoonya (e.g., "form", "certificate")
+- `--doc_type`: Type of document to extract from Shoonya (e.g. "novels", "magazines")
 - `--num_docs`: Number of documents to process
-- `--languages`: Space-separated list of languages to generate text in (e.g., "urdu kashmiri bengali")
+- `--languages`: Space-separated list of languages to generate text in (e.g. "hindi telugu bengali")
 - `--output_folder`: Folder to save the generated PNG images
-- `--cpus`: Number of CPU cores to use for parallel processing
+- `--cpus`: Number of CPU cores to use for converting tex code to pngs
 - `--dpi`: DPI resolution for output images
 - `--timeout`: Timeout in seconds for TeX compilation
 - `--log_file`: Path to the log file